mathiasandresen/uni-notes/docs/4-semester/PSS/exam/1-processes-and-threads.md

 * :heavy_check_mark: Define and explain the concept of a **process **
 * :heavy_check_mark: ​Explain what a **process image** is.
-* Explain what a **process control block** is, what it is used for and why it is needed..
+* Explain what a **process control block** is, what it is used for and why it is needed.
 * Explain in general terms, how process creation, switching and termination works
 * Define and discuss **process states**
 * Define and explain the concept of a **thread**